tokaahmed345/GIS/README.md

 <h2>My Role</h2>
 <p>
-Solely responsible for building the entire application end-to-end — from onboarding, auth, and events, to the community/social features and profile management — for 500+ medical professionals.
+Solely responsible for building the entire application end-to-end — from onboarding, auth, and events, to the community/social features and profile management
 </p>

 <h2>Status</h2>